Utah River and Wilderness Expeditions since 1964... come Tag-A-Long with us!

 The Maze region of Canyonlands National Park is the among the most remote regions of wilderness left in America.
 On this expedition you are hours from civilization.
 There is unparalleled solitude and peace while you explore archeological sites.
 Some 4 wheel driving may be necessary.

 This itinerary will vary as it is a charter trip designed to meet your ideals.

-Begin at the Tag-A-Long’s Moab, Utah office at 7:15 a.m.
-With your friendly, competent guide, you’ll board a 4X4 vehicle and travel across the high desert to Green River, Utah, to the Horseshoe Canyon trailhead.
-Horseshoe Canyon is one of the highlights of the Canyonlands parcels: a hike deep into the canyon to see The Great Gallery, the mysterious, world-renown rock art panel left by ancient American Indian cultures in the Southwest.
+Begin in Moab at 7:15 a.m.
+With your friendly, competent guide, you’ll board a 4X4 vehicle and travel across the high desert past Green River, Utah, to the Horseshoe Canyon trailhead.
+Horseshoe Canyon is one of the highlights of the Canyonlands parcels: a hike deep into the canyon to see The Great Gallery, the mysterious, world-renown rock art panel left by ancient Native American cultures in the Southwest.
 Your guide will explain to you the difference between petroglyphs and pictographs and will discuss various rock art styles including the ghostly Barrier Canyon style, displayed at the Great Gallery.
 You’ll have time to sit quietly with the powerful images that tower above you.
 The hike to the panel descends about 600 feet.
 The hike is 8 miles round trip.
 Upon return to the rim, we will retrace our drive back to Moab.

 Those searching for a true wilderness experience hiking, photographers, people in reasonably good condition and those with a real desire for adventure!

 A water bottle in a day pack or a backpack hydration system to keep your hands free for hiking

 Good supportive shoes you are comfortable hiking in, please no sandals

 Operates Year-Round (weather permitting)